 September 2021

-A draft plan drawn up by a landscape architect and further exploratory work on the cliff area has been carried out, funded by a Kent County Council member grant.
+A draft plan, with new play area, visitor centre and improved routes to the nearby Warren drawn up by a landscape architect.
+Further exploratory work on the cliff area has been carried out, funded by a Kent County Council member grant.

 Early discussions with stakeholders including the White Cliffs Countryside Project, the East Cliff Community Association and the Canterbury Archaeological Trust.
 Their contributions and the feedback from public consultation will influence the development of a plan to be presented to council members as part of any future scheme.